Kushal2004/NdayResearch/Thread Execution Hijacking.md

 ### 2. Allocate Memory Region for Malicious Code

 Memory within the address space of the target process is allocated for the malicious code using `VirtualAllocEx`.

+#### VirtualAllocEx() Reserves, commits, or changes the state of a region of memory within the virtual address space of a specified process.
+The function initializes the memory it allocates to zero.

 ```cpp
 LPVOID pRemoteCode = VirtualAllocEx(hProcess, NULL, payloadSize, MEM_COMMIT, PAGE_EXECUTE_READWRITE);